Citi Rewards+® Card, from our partner Citi, is a no annual fee cash-back rewards credit card. The card includes unique features, including:

 You’ll also get 10% of your points back on redemptions up to 100,000 points per year.
 If you were to redeem the full 100,000 points per year, you’d get an extra 10,000 bonus points annually.
 It’s in your best interest to avoid redeeming more than 100,000 points per year if you want to maximize your value from this benefit.

 Because of the 10% back, you effectively earn 2.2x rewards on eligible supermarket and gas station purchases and 1.1x everywhere else.
 That’s a nice little bump up that can help you earn extra reward flights, hotels and other rewards.

-As a limited-time offer new cardholders can earn 5x ThankYou Points per dollar spent on air travel and hotels up to $6,000 in the first 12 months (after that, the points-per-dollar ratio becomes 1:1).
+As a limited-time offer new cardholders can earn 5x ThankYou Points per dollar spent at restaurants up to $6,000 in the first 12 months (after that, the points-per-dollar ratio becomes 1:1).

 Citi Rewards+ Card doesn’t require an annual fee.
 Many comparable travel rewards cards require annual fees of up to around $100 per year, which could make the Citi Rewards+ Card an excellent deal for your spending needs.

 In fact, you can use the credit card almost completely for free (with the exception of balance transfer fees), without paying any fees or interest charges, as long as you pay off the card balance in full every month and avoid certain fee-bearing activities.

 For example, there’s a foreign transaction fee when you use the credit card outside of the United States.
 You won’t pay a foreign transaction fee if you only use the card at home and traveling around the U.S.